Pterosphenus

 Pterosphenus is an extinct genus of marine snake of the Eocene period.

 Classification

 Pterosphenus belong to the Alethinophidia snakes, a clade which includes all snakes outside of blind and thread snakes, and more specifically to the extinct Palaeophiidae.
-Its closest relative is Palaeophis, of which both belong to the subfamily Palaeopheinae.
-Five species are known, P. schucherti from North America, P. sheppardi from South America, P. schweinfurthi from northern Africa and P. biswasi, and P. kutchensis from Asia.
+Its closest relative is Palaeophis, of which both belong to the subfamily Palaeophiinae.
+Six species are known, P. schucherti from North America, P. sheppardi from South America, P. schweinfurthi from northern Africa and P. biswasi, P. kutchensis, and P. rannensis from Asia.

 Description

 While only known from partial remains, enough has been found of Pterosphenus to suggest it was a large reptile.
 Based on the regression model used to estimate the length of boids, the most reliable length estimate lies between 2.5 and 4.8 m; the largest vertebra may have belonged to an individual reaching 5.7 m in length.
 Its body was strongly laterally compressed as an adaptation to pelagic life.